elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/prepopulate/README.txt

 http://www.example.com/node/add/blog?edit[title]=this is the title&edit[body]=body goes here

-Refer to the USAGE.txt file or the online handbook at http://drupal.org/node/228167 for more examples.
+Refer to the online handbook at http://drupal.org/node/228167 for more examples.

 Please report any bugs or feature requests to the Prepopulate issue queue: http://drupal.org/project/issues/prepopulate